 Along with a standard physical exam, some dermatologists use a technique called dermatoscopy (also known as dermoscopy, epiluminescence microscopy [ELM] or surface microscopy) to see spots on the skin more clearly.
 The doctor uses a dermatoscope, which is a special magnifying lens and light source held near the skin.
 Sometimes a thin layer of alcohol or oil is used with this instrument.
 The doctor may take a digital photo of the spot.

-    If the doctor thinks that a suspicious area might be MCC (or another type of skin cancer), he or she will remove a piece of skin from the area and send it to a lab to have it looked at with a microscope.
+If the doctor thinks that a suspicious area might be MCC (or another type of skin cancer), he or she will remove it and send it to a lab to have it looked at with a microscope.
 This is called a skin biopsy.

 There are different ways to do a skin biopsy.
 The doctor will choose one based on the suspected type of skin cancer, where it is on your body, its size, and other factors.
-Any biopsy is likely to leave at least a small scar.
 Different methods can result in different scars, so ask your doctor about possible scarring before the biopsy is done.

 Skin biopsies are done using a local anesthetic (numbing medicine), which is injected into the area with a very small needle.
 You will probably feel a small prick and a little stinging as the medicine is injected, but you should not feel any pain during the biopsy.

 For this type of biopsy, the doctor shaves off the top layers of the skin with a small surgical blade.
 Bleeding from the biopsy site is then stopped by applying an ointment, a chemical that stops bleeding, or a small electrical current to cauterize the wound.